Debt Consolidation Programs: How They Work and Best Options for 2026

 See if you qualify for programs in less than 2 minutes

 Debt consolidation programs offer a structured path to managing multiple debts through professional guidance and creditor negotiation.
-Unlike traditional loans where you borrow money directly, these programs involve credit counseling agencies that work with your creditors to reduce interest rates and create single monthly payments.
-Understanding how they work, what they cost, and which programs are legitimate can save you thousands in interest while helping you become debt-free in 3-5 years.
+Unlike traditional loans where you borrow money directly, these programs involve credit counseling agencies that work with your creditors to reduce interest rates and create a single monthly payment.
+With U.S. credit card balances hitting $1.252 trillion in Q1 2026 and average APRs hovering around 21%, understanding how these programs work has never been more important.

 Key Pinch Points

-• Only unsecured debts qualify for debt consolidation programs
+• Only unsecured debts qualify for debt management programs

 Trusted by Thousands